alilsyahril/Portofolio_Optimization/README.md

 This project will demonstrate several IHSG stocks portfolio optimization using Sharpe Ratio Maximization method.

 ## Background
 Sharpe Ratio is a one of the simpliest methods in portfolio analysis.
-This method simply adjust the portfolio return to the free-risk portfolio return and compare it to the risk of the portfolio itself.
-So basically the Sharpe Ratio measure how many returns of the portfolio above the free-risk portfolio in each of the risk unit increase.
+This method simply adjusts the portfolio return to the free-risk portfolio return and compares it to the risk of the portfolio itself.
+So basically the Sharpe Ratio measures how many returns of the portfolio above the free-risk portfolio in each of the risk unit increase.

 In mathematical language :